The body loves its breath.

 J’s blog and essay writing can be found at jbrownyoga.com

-about this video
+about the practice video

 This video is a document of J. Brown's core practice sequences.
 Old school yoga 101.
 They are offered in 7 minute, 15 minute, 30 minute, 60 minute, and 75 minute programs, which progress in difficulty and can be easily adapted to suit a broad range of body types and conditions.
 Combined with supplemental tutorials and features, J Brown's Yoga Video is a comprehensive practice tool that anyone can use to learn and maintain a safe and effective yoga practice.